objectlab/ObjectlabPartyVisualization/bar/README.md

 ```

 The logic for picking the right message is implemented using a very simplistic decission tree.
-Th passed data object contains the information needed to decide which message to return.
+The passed data object contains the information needed to decide which message to return.
 Nothing sophisticated, but it seemed to work quite well faking a somewhat intelligent display.

 ```javascript
 function getCalloutTxt(d){